Where To Park for the Rail Trail?

 • **Moose Club Park Road Trailhead** (Google map link):

-There is a small paved parking area on the east side of the road.
+There is a small paved parking area with four parking spaces on the east side of the road.
 Look for the Goffstown Rail Trail kiosk.
-Heading east from here, the trail is finished to the Manchester city line (about 0.6 mile).
-A little further on, a new trail bridge over the Piscataquog River connects to downtown Manchester.
-Heading west, the trail is not improved until you reach Lynchville Park Road (about 0.7 mile), but is easily passable with a couple of bumps.
-Continuing from Lynchville Park to Danis Park Road (about 0.3 mile), the trail is finished.
+Heading east from here, the trail is finished all the way to the Manchester city line (about 0.6 mile), where the trail directly connects with the Piscataquog (Rail) Trail in Manchester.
+A little further on, a trail bridge (the "Irving and Bernice Singer Bridge") over the Piscataquog River connects to downtown Manchester.

 • **Sarette Recreation Complex** (Google map link):

-This parking lot can be used to access the rail trail, which lies on the north side of the complex.
-There is a zig-zag gate that allows pedestrian and bike access to the gravel service road that runs through the complex.
+This large parking lot can be used to access the rail trail, which lies on the north side of the complex.
+There is a zig-zag gate that allows pedestrian and bike access to the gravel service road that runs through the ballfield complex.
 Follow the road to the second zig-zag gate, which exits onto the rail trail (about 0.2 mile).
-Heading west from here, the trail is finished to Moose Club Park Road (about 0.6 mile).
-Heading east leads to Manchester's Piscataquog Trail, with a new trail bridge over the Piscataquog River.